 - Once the butter cools down slightly, add a few drops of lavender essential oil.
 This step is not compulsory.

 - Make small sections of your hair and apply the liquefied butter to the scalp and entire hair length.

 - Leave it on for half an hour and then rinse your hair with a mild shampoo.

 Shea butter could be mixed with other natural oils such as coconut oil, olive oil or almond oil to get even better results.

 So who should use shea butter?

 Everyone!
-Every household should have a jar of shea butter, either in their beauty tool kit for a smooth and better looking skin, or in the medicine’s cabinet for a minor injuries around the house.
+Every household should have a jar of shea butter, either in their beauty tool kit for a smooth and better-looking skin or in the medicine’s cabinet for minor injuries around the house.
 Shea Butter is the skin’s best friend!